ncaillin/qaervice-app-backend/README.md

 - Checks email and password present in request
 - strips whitespace and makes email lowercase
 - Checks user Exists in DB under Employee or Owner table
-- if exists, assign id and type of user into session cookie
+- if exists, assign uid and type of user into session cookie

 ##### return codes